Leon1mg/PDF-Tool/README.md

   *New:*

-    - extract Text from PFD
+    - extract Text from PDF
     - Add Watermarks to PDF